 I’ve been listening to tons of business start-up podcasts, and almost to a person, they all mentioned how important having a partner was.
-Not only did you need someone else to bounce ideas off of, but you need someone to help feed your enthusiasm and share the load when things are getting tougher.
+Not only do you need someone else to bounce ideas off of, but you need someone to help feed your enthusiasm and share the load when things are getting tougher.
 You also need someone who possesses traits you don’t and who can see the things you can’t.

 Fast forward a couple of months, and I’m beyond stoked to say that he’s officially part of Dog Tired.
 I have a business partner, which means he’s going to help me keep the business end in-line.
 And now things are moving quickly.
-There are lots of development things on the horizon, and I’m more excited about the future of DT than ever before.
+There are lots of new developments on the horizon, and I’m more excited about the future of DT than ever before.
 This just feels right.

-And quite possibly the best thing about having a partner: My poor wife won’t have to bear the full burden of hearing me talk endlessly about Dog Tired.
+And quite possibly the best thing about having a partner: my poor wife won’t have to bear the full burden of hearing me talk endlessly about Dog Tired.
 I now have someone who has a vested interest in hearing me talk about it.
 The more enthusiastic I am, the happier he is.

 This feels good.

 I realize I’ve probably disappointed those of you who’ve read this by not naming my new partner.
 And for that, I apologize.
 I just don’t think it’s prudent at this point.
 We’ll be able to do it at some point, but until then, I’ll just refer to him as Kid (and now you understand the relevance of the image).
 Is that me taking a bit of a jab at our age difference?
 Yes.
 But I write the blog, so…